Dog shot multiple times in face adopted by park ranger in Arkansas

 >> Read more trending news

-Amber Neal, the director of the Hope Humane Society, told WGHP that she was by Hope’s side while she healed, but realized it was time for the dog to find a forever home.
+Amber Neal, the manager of the Hope Humane Society, told WGHP that she was by Hope’s side while she healed, but realized it was time for the dog to find a forever home.

 “She's one amazing dog and she deserves the most amazing home,” Neal said.
 “With me having such a busy work schedule, with all the other babies that I am trying to save, she needs to be somebody's constant companion and that would make her the happiest dog in the world.”